-The 'Park and Choose Facility' will be delivered and brought forward alongside early phases first residential phases of development to coincide with the first operation of the Rapid Transport System.
+The 'Park and Choose Facility' will be delivered and brought forward alongside first residential phases of development the Rapid Transport System.
 It will have the ability to be expanded over time in response to future demand.

 Part K: Planning Application Requirements